MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 # Go
 > Guide to learning the Go programming language

 Info to help you understand what Go is and how to build some basic things with it.
 There is material here to install and run Go.
-You can skip that setup and run Go in the browser immediately using one of the online playground links.
+You can skip that set up and run Go in the browser immediately using one of the online playground links.

 For links on learning Go, see [Go](https://michaelcurrin.github.io/dev-resources/resources/go/) on my Dev Resources.